Alejogb1/job-board/blog-data/how-do-i-add-a-title-to-a-shap-force-plot-using-matplotlib.md

 id: "how-do-i-add-a-title-to-a-shap-force-plot-using-matplotlib"
 ---

-Alright, let's tackle this.
-I remember a project a few years back, a complex credit risk model, where we were using SHAP values to explain predictions.
+Alright,  I remember a project a few years back, a complex credit risk model, where we were using SHAP values to explain predictions.
 Visualizing those force plots was crucial, but we initially had the same issue – no title.
 Relying on just the context or having to explain it verbally each time was hardly ideal.
 It wasn’t intuitive, to say the least, so I had to go down the rabbit hole of matplotlib customization, as you're doing now.
 I've learned a few effective techniques since then, and i can explain what worked for me.

 The challenge, as you've discovered, is that the `shap` library's force plot function, while generating aesthetically pleasing visualizations, doesn't directly provide a parameter for adding a title through its function interface.
 It primarily focuses on the visualization of SHAP values themselves.
 Instead, to add a title, we need to interact with the underlying matplotlib axes object that `shap` creates.
 This gives us full control over plot customization.
 I’ll show you three ways I’ve used before, each with slightly different considerations.